Orange 9mm: Post-Tragic era

 Orange 9mm was released from its contract with Atlantic following the end of the Tragic tour cycle in 1997.
 For the next few years, Orange 9mm would write and record a great deal of material under a wide range of influences.
 Periodically, the band would perform one-offs and small weekend runs; during this period they released a split EP in Japan and did a week's worth of shows in that country.

 Midway through this creative process, Orange 9mm released a five-song EP, Ultraman vs. Godzilla, with NG Records, an independent with distribution through BMG.
 The fit between the band and the label seemed a good one; Orange 9mm was given a great deal of room to work on material, and new songs and new sessions kept coming.
 Over 15 new songs were recorded in the summer of 1998 in the basement of Taylor's Long Island home, and for a few months this material was assumed to be the foundation of the next record.
 The music was raw and experimental, incorporating more progressive rhythms, more percussion, and 1970s-era synths and electric pianos.
 However, the only piece from these sessions to be finalized and released was the song that became "Alien", which would appear on their third full-length, 1999's Pretend I'm Human.
 Soon after, bassist Chris Vitali left the band to pursue other interests.
 Again a three-piece, Malik, McLam, and Cross continued writing.

 The band then moved to Los Angeles and worked with producer/programmer Neil Perry to create a more experimental sort of record.
 They hit the studio in the spring of 1999 and by the summer awaited the release of what became Pretend I'm Human.
 The album was a stylistic shift from their previous releases, with less emphasis on a hardcore sound with more focus on straight rapping with loops and other electronica ephemera behind it.
 The guitars even took a back seat and weren't the primary focus.

-Upon the album's release, the band toured with added members to help beef up the live sound.
-But sales were low and by the middle of 2000, due to disagreements among members, the band called it quits.
+Upon the album's release, the band added Greg Eckelman on bass and Alex Bongiorno as a second guitarist, but Bongiorno was replaced by Dan Spellman not long after.
+Sales of Pretend I'm Human were low and by the middle of 2000, due to disagreements among members, the band called it quits.

-Present
+Reunion

 In mid-2018, an Instagram account was opened under the name orange9mmnyc.
 Most of the images are of records or live show images, but this gives fans hopes that "something" might be looming with the band.
+In March 2024, Orange 9mm announced their reunion.
+Alongside Malik on vocals and McLam on guitars, the lineup also included Cory Bonfiglio on bass and Chris Enríquez on drums.